-1 Vallen Systeme GmbH
+1 Vallen Systeme GmbH, Germany, www.vallen.de

-This presentation describes work in progress towards a practicable procedure for obtaining the receiving sensitivity spectra of an AE sensor under test (SUT) using a face to face (F2F) setup and a small transfer block.
-Sensitivity is expressed as the SUT's output per unit motion input, e.g. volts per nanometer particle displacement or volts per meters per second particle velocity.
-The motion shall be repeatably stimulated by a commercially available ultrasonic probe (Olympus V104) used as transmitter sensor.
-The free surface motion shall be measured in absolute units of velocity by using a scanning laser vibrometer (Polytec PS 400) over a varied active diameter of up to 25.4 mm.
-Three motion situations shall be considered: A normal (90°) particle motion at the active surface of a transmitter for use with F2F configuration, a normal (90°) wave motion at a transfer block, and a 30° diagonal wave motion at a transfer block.
-This allows the verification of sensitivity with and without consideration of cancellation effects at the sensitive area of the SUT, e.g. the aperture effect.
-Due to the complexity of this matter, this presentation concentrates on the stimulation of the motion and its measurement.
+This presentation describes work in progress towards a practicable procedure for obtaining the receiving sensitivity spectra of an AE sensor under test (SUT) using a face-to-face (F2F) setup.
+Sensitivity is expressed as the SUT's output in units of volt per unit of particle motion input, which can be nanometer of particle displacement or millimeter per second of particle velocity.
+The motion was stimulated by a commercially available transmitter.
+The transmitter's surface motion was measured in absolute units of velocity, by using a scanning laser vibrometer, at 16 positions per ring over 10 rings covering an active diameter of 25,4 mm.
+Two transmitter units of same type were used alternatively with the expectation that both will lead to almost identical spectra of a SUT's receiving sensitivity.
+Differences in the obtained sensitivities have been obtained and some explained by differences in the uniformity of motion distribution over the transmitter face.

-AE sensor calibration has been an important issue in our field and was reviewed by Hill and Breckenridge [1,2] and the face to face (F2F) method was described [1].
+An easy-to-use, economic and reproduceable method for sensor sensitivity verification has been a top desire of many users of acoustic emission phenomena for many years.
+AE sensor calibration has been reviewed by Hill and Breckenridge [1,2] and the face to face (F2F) method was described [1].
 Dunegan published no details of his method, which were recorded by Ono's interview, reported in [3, 5].
 Ono [5] made a systematic study of AE sensor calibration methods and updated the F2F method using laser interferometry, instead of hydrophone calibration used by Dunegan.
 The principle of the F2F setup and the sensitivity reference to "V/μbar" originated from the hydrophone calibration of a standard transducer used in a F2F verification by Harold Dunegan in 1968.
 However, no systematic study of the F2F method was published until Burks' and Hamstad's paper in 2015 [4] and Ono's paper in 2016 [5].
 Ono clarified the correlation between reference scales of V/μbar, V/(m/s) and V/nm, so any one of them is workable.
-However, a reference to particle velocity or displacement is preferred for AE sensors as these are mounted to solid surfaces where motion is the appropriate input of the sensor.
+However, a reference to particle velocity or displacement is preferred for AE sensors as these are mounted to solid surfaces where particle motion is the appropriate input of the sensor.